The Russian Choral Heritage Foundation

 Protodeacon Ioann Drobot (Paris) — Protodeacon at St. Alexander Nevsky Cathedral, Paris; liturgical composer, scholar and collector of Orthodox church music

-Vladimir Gorbik (Moscow) — Head Choirmaster of Holy Trinity-St. Sergius Monastery Representation Church; Professor of Choral Conducting at the Moscow State Conservatory; Music Director of the Capital Symphony Orchestra; Music Director of the PaTRAM Institute Male Chorus
+Vladimir Gorbik (Moscow) — Professor of Choral Conducting at the Moscow State Conservatory; Music Director of the Capital Symphony Orchestra; Head Choirmaster of Tikhvin Icon of the Mother of God Church;

 Paul Jabara (Montreal)— Former Chairman of Sacred Music Department of the Antiochian Orthodox Christian Archdiocese of North America